-Research conducted in The Behavioral Cardiology Laboratory is based on the firm belief that psychological distress can affect physical health and well-being may buffer against illness.
-Despite massive research efforts worldwide we still do not know enough about how this connection of emotion and health comes about and how we can change it for the better.
+Research conducted in the Behavioral Cardiology Laboratory is based on the firm belief that psychological distress can affect physical health and well-being.
 Our research broadly focuses on health risk behaviors and emotions and how they affect physiological processes that are relevant for the etiology and treatment of cardiovascular disease and cancer.
-This description risks sounding a bit dry and a listing of the research questions we are pursuing, may be more informative.

 Our research focuses on a number of topics related to anxiety and depression.
 The goal in our current research is to gain a better understanding of the problems and processes associated with several anxiety disorders, including social anxiety disorder, generalized anxiety disorder, and post-traumatic stress disorder.
 We are also interested in research that will lead to the ongoing development of psychological treatments for anxiety disorders.

 Pain Research Laboratory